benc-uk/onnx-webgpu/phi-chat/readme.md

 It doesn't use transformers.js and uses the ONNX API directly

+It also doesn't use a worker, so everything happens on the UI thread, not ideal!

 It's _heavily_ based on this example https://github.com/microsoft/onnxruntime-inference-examples/tree/main/js/chat

 ## Running Locally